 The Baltimore Project for Black Students formed in 1982 with the vision of Heads of School Barbara L. Chase (The Bryn Mawr School), W. Byron Forbush (Friends School of Baltimore), Redmond C.S.
 Finney (Gilman School), and Gordon K. Lenci (Roland Park Country School), who wanted to increase the number of African American students at their institutions.
 These four schools were partners of BISSF as well.
 Given the similarity and scope of both organizations, Bill Mules, Head of McDonogh School, proposed a merger between the two efforts.

 The Baltimore Educational Scholarship Trust came into existence to encourage, support and increase educational opportunities for ambitious, lower-income African American students from the Baltimore area.
-Our mission has made a tremendous difference in K-12 educational opportunity and success for African American children, the diversity of our twenty independent member schools, and the expansion of talented leadership in the Baltimore community.
+Our mission has made a tremendous difference in K-12 educational opportunity and success for African American children, the diversity of our eighteen independent member schools, and the expansion of talented leadership in the Baltimore community.